drshahizan/software-engineering/proposal/submission/sec02/program/readme.md

 7. **Hardware and software requirements**: The proposed system will require a robust hardware and software infrastructure.
 The hardware requirements will include high-performance servers with sufficient RAM, storage, and processing power.
 The software requirements will include operating systems, databases, web servers, and other software components.

-8. **Data security measures**: The project will implement various data security measures, including data encryption, access controls, and secure data transfer protocols.
-The project will comply with relevant data privacy regulations and guidelines, such as GDPR and CCPA

 ### 11. Timeline and Deliverables:
 1. **Milestone 1: Project Planning and Requirements Gathering**
 - Deadline: Week 1-2